Is ARTS FIRST happening in 2023?

 Who is eligible to present public art at ARTS FIRST?

-All Harvard undergraduate and graduate students are eligible to apply to present Public Art in Harvard Yard and the Smith Campus Center, including sculpture, installations, or installations with performance/video components.
+All Harvard undergraduate and graduate students are eligible to apply to present Public Art in Harvard Yard, including sculpture, installations, or installations with performance/video components.
 Selected projects are presented.

 All other Harvard affiliates (faculty, staff, alumni/ae) are welcome to reserve exhibition space for their artwork in another on-campus location.
 Feel free to contact us if you need assistance in finding a location to exhibit your artwork.